OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

     >* The **Resource** value is the **Application ID URI** you set when you added the Web API platform to the registration of the add-in.
     >* The **Scopes** section is used only to generate a consent dialog box if the add-in is sold through the Office Store.

 1. Open the **Warnings** tab of the **Error List** in Visual Studio.
 If there is a warning that `<WebApplicationInfo>` is not a valid child of `<VersionOverrides>`, your version of Visual Studio 2017 Preview does not  recognize the SSO markup.
-As a workaround, do the following:
+As a workaround, do the following for a Word, Excel, or PowerPoint add-in.
+(If you are working with an Outlook add-in see the workaround below.)

+   - **Workaround for Word, Excel, and Powerpoint**

    > 1. Comment out the `<WebApplicationInfo>` section from the manifest just above the end of `</VersionOverrides>`.